 Newcomer: Lyndl Kean

 Model and content creator Lyndl Kean is one of the newcomers this season.
 She shared her excitement with a post on Instagram stating, “I’ve always loved pushing my limits and challenging myself, but nothing compares to this.
-Throughout my life, I’ve often been underestimated, and this experience isn’t about proving anyone wrong it’s about proving to myself what I’m truly capable of.
+Throughout my life, I’ve often been underestimated, and this experience isn’t about proving anyone wrong; it’s about proving to myself what I’m truly capable of.

 Survivor removes all of life’s comforts and tests courage.
 I’ve never felt more vulnerable while excited to show my true self, my personality and resilience with this wild challenge. 💫 Let’s play! 🔥”